About Kat’s Garden

 Hine's photobomb

-Hine arrived at The Outpost following the sudden death of her mother in 2021.
-We kind of inherited her.
+Hine is the dog that really did get to go live on a farm in the country.
+She arrived at The Outpost following the sudden death of her original owner in 2021.

-She loves car rides and chasing whatever is running away from her.
+She loves car rides, sleeping on the human bed, and chasing whatever is running away from her.

 Other places you can find me: